 Housed in the Riddell Library and Learning Centre, the University Library is an integral part of the MRU experience.
 The Library values a healthy inclusive workplace, encourages a culture of innovation and teamwork, and provides support for professional development.
-Employees also enjoy a strong benefits program, access to recreation facilities and support for parental leave, among other benefits.
 The Library team consists of approximately 60 employees.

 About the Role